Ankr-network/ankr-docs/docs/earn/liquid-staking/matic/matic-liquid-staking-overview.md

 ---
-title: MATIC Liquid Staking
+title: Overview
-id: introduction
+id: overview
 ---

-## Polygon Liquid Staking
+# Polygon Liquid Staking

 **Polygon Liquid Staking** from Ankr Earn offers instant liquidity for your staked MATIC, enabling you to connect your tokens with DeFi platforms and earn several more layers of rewards.